 - Grant a variance for a particular feature, such as a side yard setback or slight increase in height.

-- Cannot vary the use of the land or change zoning of official community plan designations.
+- Cannot vary the use of the land, change zoning or official community plan designations.

 - Cannot vary the allowable density of a site.

 Development Variance Permit applications are reviewed by Council after adjacent neighbours have been advised of a proposed variance.
-A formal public hearing is not required; however, residents are able to provide input about proposals at Council meetings, when they are being considered.
+A formal public hearing is not required; however, there are two options for providing input.

 Download a Development Variance Permit Application.